 Fireplaces

-As ancient as the discovery of fire itself, fireplaces are one of the most widely used heating methods globally.
+As ancient as the discovery of fire, fireplaces are among the most widely used heating methods worldwide.
 They can create a warm, inviting countryside ambiance during cold winter nights.

-Homeowners traditionally use wood as fuel while the fumes escape through the chimneys, but there are now gas pits that burn natural gas or propane to produce flames.
+Homeowners traditionally use wood as fuel, with the fumes escaping through the chimneys, but there are now gas pits that burn natural gas or propane to produce flames.
 Since the heating comes from a specific source and isn’t distributed by ducts, you need to position the fireplace strategically.

 Gas fireplaces have a high efficiency of up to 70%.
 On the other hand, EPA-approved Wood fireplaces come in ceramic glass to prevent heat loss, and you can always adjust the fire intensity to your needs.
-And there’s the pellet stove fireplace that comes in different designs—choose anyone that best suits your decor.
+And there’s the pellet stove fireplace, available in different designs—choose one that best suits your decor.
 It’s also as efficient as the gas model.

 Advantages of Fireplaces

-• Wood is cheap, so operational cost is low
+- Wood is cheap, so the operational cost is low

 Disadvantages of Fireplaces